-ALL of God’s creations were created with purpose:
+ALL creations of God were created with purpose:

-- Trees (and other creations of God) provide the oxygen we need to survive on earth—and while they’re accomplishing this, they also consume the deadly air we exhale.
+- Trees provide the oxygen we need to survive—and while they’re accomplishing this, they also consume the deadly air we exhale.

 - Trees provide us with food as well as many other products.
 From trees we harvest fruit, nuts, sugar, syrup, medicines, oils, fuel for heating and cooking our food, wood for making musical instruments, lumber for our homes, our furniture, and boats and tools.

 - Trees also provide the ingredient we need to make paper, books, pencils, and comfort from the elements (shade & windbreaks).
 Trees add considerable interest (and value) to any landscape.

 - Trees provide shelter and food for animals.